Business routes of Interstate 5: Willows–Orland business loop

 Interstate 5 Business (I-5 Bus.) is one of the longer business loops at 20.7 mi that runs between Willows and Orland, though most of the signage is as Historic Highway 99W.
 The route begins at exit 601 on CR 57 and turns east.
 The segment is merely 400 ft from the northbound onramp before turning north onto Old Highway 99W, running along the west side of the same UP line mentioned in Williams and Maxwell.
 The route follows the historic U.S. Route past a bridge over a canal where it becomes South Tehama Street, and then North Tehama Street at the intersection with West and East Sycamore Avenues.
 At the intersection of West and East Wood Street (Biggs-Willows Road) is SR 162, he first major intersection with the business route and the only one in Willows outside of its southern terminus.
 North of SR 162, the North Tehama Street name fades away as route makes a slight northeast curve where it crosses a railroad spur leading to a Johns Manville insulation plant and then curves back north again running closer to that UP line.

 Leaving Willows, I-5 Bus. passes through farmland, interrupted briefly by communities like Bluegum, where it curves away from the tracks to run along Walker Creek, only to cross a bridge over that creek and resumes hugging the side of the tracks again.
 The next community is Artois, where it moves northwest further away from the old SP line than it was in Willows but still turns back north again.
 Continuing its journey through rural Glenn County, I-5 Bus. passes through Grapit, then crosses a bridge over another canal to enter Greenwood.
 The route begins moving closer through the tracks as it continues through rural land and returns to the tracks after CR 20.
 The road returns to more rural setting as it enters Orland where it becomes Sixth Street and edges away from the tracks for local buildings on the east side.
 The intersection of Newville Road and Walker Street is where I-5 Bus. encounters SR 32.
 Two blocks later, the road hugs the side of the tracks again, and the road runs under an arch at a short bridge over the Stony Creek Irrigation Canal immediately south of the intersection with Almond Way.
 The tracks curve to the northeast away from the route just before the bridge over Hambright Creek where the road enters Wyo and then runs over a longer bridge over Stony Creek.
 After passing CR 9 then CR 8 on the east side, the business route turns left onto CR 7, while the former US 99W continues northward as "Highway 99W".
-Approximately 0.4 mi west of there, I-5 Bus. ends exit 621 on I-5.
+Approximately 0.4 mi west of there, I-5 Bus. ends at exit 621 on I-5.